 4) 70% mohair, 30% nylon

-6) Seals for mountain races
+6) Skins for mountain races

 The key criteria for choosing snowboard seals are which mountain you're heading to, what equipment you'll be using, and your climbing technique.
 If you'll be walking mostly on flat ground, mohair snowboards with their excellent glide are easier to walk in.
 If you want to lighten your load and walk faster, lightweight snowboard seals number 5 should suit your needs.
 If you're not used to climbing or your total weight, including your equipment, will be heavy, we recommend snowboard seals number 3, which have long, dense fur